mutharasuram/matrimony/API_DOCUMENTATION.md

     "family_status": "middle_class",
     "family_type": "nuclear_family",
-    "about_me": "I am a software engineer looking for a life partner", "dosham": "no",
+    "about_me": "I am a software engineer looking for a life partner", "about_my_family": "We are a close-knit family",
+    "fewlines_about_my_partner": "Looking for someone caring and understanding", "dosham": "no",
     "star_nakshatram": "Rohini",
     "rasi": "Taurus",